 Franklin Delano Roosevelt (FDR) was born on January 30th, 1882, in Hyde Park, New York.
-Since he was born into the famous Roosevelt family, expectations were high.
+As he was born into the famous Roosevelt family, expectations were high.
 He graduated from Harvard in 1904 and from Columbia Law School in 1908.
 He was a member of the Democratic party.

 In 1910, New Yorkers elected Roosevelt to the Senate of the state.
 Thus, his political career began at the age of 28.
 During World War I, he worked in the US Department of the Navy.
 However, his promising career took a hit in 1921.
 While vacationing, he felt sick and ended with both his legs paralyzed.
 Despite his injuries, he continued in his work in politics.